-Making your own maple syrup is easier than you may have thought and chances are that you already have most (if not all) of the ingredients in your pantry!
+Making your own maple flavored Pancake Syrup is easier than you may have thought and chances are that you already have most (if not all) of the ingredients in your pantry!

 The best part of making your own maple syrup is that it can be made from start to finish in about 20 minutes.
 While it’s not traditional maple syrup (that takes hours!) it is a good go-to for when you want to avoid a trip to the store or are in a hurry for breakfast.